dolanor-galaxy/network/README.md

 ## Architecture

 The network is a global p2p network based on existing open source technology developed by micro and others.
 It provides the core requirements for collaborative service development at scale.
-This includes a communication layer, service discovery system, secure governance, service runtime and resource exchange model.
+This includes a common communication protocol, service discovery system, secure governance, service runtime and resource exchange model.

 ### High Level